Is The Low FODMAP Diet for Me?

 Okay, if you said yes to most (or all) of those questions, read on.
 Let’s take it step by step.

-If your body is reacting to FODMAPs then any of these symptoms, or a combination of them, are very likely part of your everyday experience, but they do not have to be.
+If your body is reacting to FODMAPs then any of these ibs symptoms, or a combination of them, are very likely part of your everyday experience, but they do not have to be.
 By following a low FODMAP diet most, and possibly all, of your symptoms might be relieved.
-But first, it is recommended that you work with your doctor or Registered Dietitian (RD).
+You will learn what your digestive triggers are.
+You will learn how to identify high FODMAP foods.
+We always recommend that you work with a medical doctor and Registered Dietitian (RD).

 It is estimated that 2.5 million people in the U.S. are still undiagnosed with celiac disease.
 When someone with celiac disease eats gluten – a protein found in foods such as wheat, rye and barley – their body mounts an immune response that attacks the small intestine.
 These attacks lead to damage to the villi, the small fingerlike projections that line the small intestine.
 In turn, nutrients will not be absorbed properly, which leads to life threatening symptoms.
 The only current treatment for celiac disease is a strict, gluten-free diet.